Pawan Kalyan: 2012–2013: Comeback with blockbuster hits

 In 2012, Pawan Kalyan starred in Gabbar Singh, directed by Harish Shankar.
-This film, a remake of the Hindi hit Dabangg (2010), made notable changes to the original screenplay and characters.
+It is a remake of the Hindi hit Dabangg (2010), with changes to the original screenplay and characters.
 Kalyan played Venkataratnam Naidu, a police officer who takes on the alias Gabbar Singh to combat a local thug's corrupt political schemes.
 Gabbar Singh set new records for opening day, first weekend, and first week collections in Tollywood, grossing around ₹110 crore worldwide.
 It became the second-highest-grossing Telugu film at the time surpassing Dookudu (2011), and emerging as the highest-grossing Telugu film of the year.
 Kalyan's performance was acclaimed for its charisma and energy, blending mass appeal with comedy, earning him the Filmfare Award for Best Actor – Telugu, the SIIMA Award for Best Actor – Telugu, a CineMAA Award, among other accolades.

-Later in 2012, Kalyan appeared in Cameraman Gangatho Rambabu, a political action film directed by Puri Jagannadh, marking their second collaboration after 12 years.
+Later in 2012, Kalyan appeared in Cameraman Gangatho Rambabu, a political action film directed by Puri Jagannadh.
 Kalyan played Rambabu, a mechanic-turned-journalist who battles a corrupt politician.
-The film faced political controversy and protests, leading to halted screenings in Telangana and calls for a ban.
-In response, the producers made cuts and modifications.
-Despite this, it was successful, earning ₹52 crore in its opening weekend against a ₹25 crore budget.

 In September 2013, Pawan Kalyan starred in Attarintiki Daredi, directed by Trivikram Srinivas.
 He played Gautham Nanda, a wealthy heir who disguises himself as a driver to reunite his grandfather with his estranged daughter.
 Despite significant piracy issues before its release, the film became the highest-grossing Telugu film of the time, surpassing Magadheera (2009).
 It won four Nandi Awards and four Filmfare Awards South.
-Kalyan's performance, noted for its charisma and comedic timing, was highly praised and earned him the Santosham Best Actor Award, with nominations for both a Filmfare Award and a SIIMA Award.
+Kalyan's performance earned him the Santosham Best Actor Award, with nominations for both a Filmfare Award and a SIIMA Award.
 It was remade into Kannada as Ranna (2015), in Bengali as Abhimaan (2016), and in Tamil as Vantha Rajavathaan Varuven (2019).
-In 2014, a Star India survey ranked Kalyan as one of the Top 5 Heroes of India.